 Spraying a substance that dogs don’t like because of the small or the flavor (like natural clove oil) can deter old dogs from licking furniture and carpet.
-However, this does not address the problem at its core, it only might prevent how your dog is expressing the problem.
-You also need to ensure that the spray is safe for dogs and will not discolor your carpet.
+However, this does not address the problem at its core; it only might prevent how your dog is expressing the problem.
+You also need to ensure that the spray is safe for dogs and will not discolor your carpet or furniture fabric.

 Find a good substitute (something better to lick)